PowerDNS/weakforced/README.md

 Load balancing: siblings
 ------------------------
+For high-availability or performance reasons it may be desireable to run multiple instances of wforced.
+To present a unified view of status however, these instances then need to share the login tuples.
+To do so, wforce implement a simple knowledge-sharing system.

-Messages received are broadcast (lossy) to all siblings.
+Tuples received are broadcast (best effort, UDP) to all siblings.
 The sibling list is parsed such that we don't broadcast messages to ourselves accidentally, and can thus be identical across all servers (XXX this is not actually true right now).

 To define siblings, use: